usmanakmal1471/SENTI-MATRIX/README.md

 ## 🙏 Acknowledgements

 I would like to express my sincere gratitude to my supervisor, **Md.
-Easin Arafat**, and **Professor Tamás Orosz** for their invaluable guidance, constant encouragement, and technical expertise throughout this research.
+Easin Arafat**, **Ali S. Abosinnee** & **Professor Tamás Orosz** for their invaluable guidance, constant encouragement, and technical expertise throughout this research.

 My deepest thanks go to my **Parents** for their endless support and prayers, which have been my strength during this journey.